 Persons with disabilities reportedly encountered serious discrimination in employment and education.
 While the government reserved 800 civil service jobs for persons with disabilities, government employers sometimes refused to employ such persons.
 Prisons and detention centers provided no accommodations for persons with disabilities.

 The government financially supported separate schools, training programs, associations, and artisans’ cooperatives for persons with disabilities, but many persons with disabilities begged on urban streets and in commercial zones for lack of other economic opportunities.
+Because most of these schools were located in Abidjan, vision- and hearing-impaired students in other areas of the country did not have the opportunity to attend them.
+NGOs reported that these schools functioned more as literacy centers that did not offer the same educational materials and programs as other schools.
+It was difficult for children with disabilities to obtain an adequate education if their families did not have sufficient resources.
 Although public schools did not bar persons with disabilities from attending, such schools lacked the resources to accommodate students with disabilities.
 Persons with mental disabilities often lived on the street.

 The country has more than 60 ethnic groups, and ethnic discrimination was a problem.
 Authorities considered approximately 25 percent of the population foreign, although many within this category were second- or third-generation residents.
-Disputes among ethnic groups, often related to land, resulted in sporadic violence, particularly in the western region.
 Despite a 2013 procedural update that allows putative owners of land an additional 10 years to establish title, land ownership laws remained unclear and unimplemented, resulting in conflicts between native populations and other groups.

 The law prohibits xenophobia, racism, and tribalism and makes these forms of intolerance punishable by five to 10 years’ imprisonment.
 There were instances in which police abused and harassed non-Ivoirian Africans residing in the country.
 Harassment by officials reflected the common belief that foreigners were responsible for high crime rates and identity card fraud.